kvitex/one2netbox/README.md

 * add the cluster's id (as per /api/virtualization/clusters/)
 * add the role id from the "Role creation" step at the start

+#### Limitations

+There can only be a single OpenNebula cluster configured

 ### OS configuration

 Installing the following dependencies from PyPi should allow the script to run.